Preparing Educators to Design, Launch, and Lead Successful EL Education Network Schools

 What can I expect after submitting my application?

 A team of EL staff and host school leaders will review all applications in early April.
 Selected candidates will be invited to participate in an interview with the selection committee.
-Interviews will be held in Denver and Washington DC during the week of April 23 and April 30.
+Interviews will be held in Massachusetts and Georgia during the week of April 23 and April 30.

-How many fellows will be chosen in the first year?
+How many fellows will be chosen in the second year?

 When does the Fellowship officially begin?